-Affiliation with DCP Midstream, LLC and its parents.
-Our relationship with DCP Midstream, LLC and its parents, Spectra Energy and Phillips 66, should continue to provide us with significant business opportunities.
-DCP Midstream, LLC is one of the largest gatherers of natural gas (based on wellhead volume), and one of the largest producers and marketers of NGLs in North America.
+Affiliation with DCP Midstream, LLC and its owners.
+Our relationship with DCP Midstream, LLC and its owners, Phillips 66 and Spectra Energy, should continue to provide us with significant business opportunities.
+DCP Midstream, LLC is one of the largest gatherers of natural gas (based on wellhead volume), and is the largest producer and marketer of NGLs in the United States.
 This relationship also provides us with access to a significant pool of management talent.
 We believe our strong relationships throughout the energy industry, including with major producers of natural gas and NGLs in the United States, will help facilitate the implementation of our strategies.
 Additionally, we believe DCP Midstream, LLC, which operates most of our assets on our behalf, has established a reputation in the midstream business as a reliable and costeffective supplier of services to our customers, and has a track record of safe, efficient and environmentally responsible operation of our facilities.

-We believe we are an important growth vehicle and a key source of funding for DCP Midstream, LLC to pursue the acquisition, expansion and organic construction of midstream natural gas, wholesale propane, NGL and other complementary midstream energy businesses and assets.
-DCP Midstream,

-LLC has also provided us with growth opportunities through acquisitions directly from it and joint ventures with it.
+We believe we are an important growth vehicle and a key source of funding for DCP Midstream, LLC to pursue the acquisition, expansion and organic construction of midstream natural gas, NGL, wholesale propane and other complementary midstream energy businesses and assets.
+DCP Midstream, LLC has also provided us with growth opportunities through acquisitions directly from it and joint ventures with it.
+For example, see "Recent Developments-Acquisition of Additional Interest in Eagle Ford System."
 We believe we will have future opportunities to make additional acquisitions with or directly from DCP Midstream, LLC as well as form joint ventures with it; however, we cannot say with any certainty which, if any, of these opportunities may be made available to us, or if we will choose to pursue any such opportunity.
-In addition, through our relationship with DCP Midstream, LLC and its parents, we believe we have strong commercial relationships throughout the energy industry and access to DCP Midstream, LLC's broad operational, commercial, technical, risk management and administrative infrastructure.
+In addition, through our relationship with DCP Midstream, LLC and its owners, we believe we have strong commercial relationships throughout the energy industry and access to DCP Midstream, LLC's broad operational, commercial, technical, risk management and administrative infrastructure.

-DCP Midstream, LLC has a significant interest in us through its approximate 1% general partner interest in us, its ownership of our incentive distribution rights and an approximate 28% limited partner interest in us.
-We have entered into an omnibus agreement, or the Omnibus Agreement, with DCP Midstream, LLC and some of its affiliates that governs our relationship among them regarding the operation of most of our assets, as well as certain reimbursement and other matters.
+DCP Midstream, LLC has a significant interest in us through its approximately 0.5% general partner interest in us, its ownership of our incentive distribution rights and an approximately 22.8% limited partner interest in us.
+Prior to February 13, 2013, we were party to an omnibus agreement, or the Omnibus Agreement, with DCP Midstream, LLC and some of its affiliates that governed our relationship with them regarding the operation of most of our assets, as well as certain reimbursements and other matters.
+On February 14, 2013, we entered into a Services Agreement with DCP Midstream, LLC, which replaced the aging Omnibus Agreement, whereby DCP Midstream, LLC is continuing to provide us with the general and administrative services previously provided under the Omnibus Agreement.
+The annual amounts payable in future years to DCP Midstream, LLC under the Services Agreement will be consistent with the fee structure previously payable under the Omnibus Agreement.
+Pursuant to the Services Agreement, we will reimburse DCP Midstream, LLC for expenses and expenditures incurred or payments made on our behalf.